 You can obtain indications on the preparation of these documents and the different visa categories applicable for researchers from the supporting units at WWU mentioned under point 1.
 In any case, international researchers should request information from the German embassy in their home country, to find out whether a visa application can be submitted at present and which procedures must be observed, before planning their journey.

 Which obligations do international researchers have before and immediately after their arrival?

 Different categories of risk areas

-For entry requirements, the following categories of risk areas (RKI website https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html) are defined:
+For entry requirements, the following categories of risk areas are defined by the German Robert Koch-Institute https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_[..] :

 - "high-risk area" and

 Persons from high-risk areas (2) and variant of concern areas (3) must fill out a digital entry application before entering Germany (www.einreiseanmeldung.de) and carry the registration certificate with them on entry.
 If, in exceptional cases, it is not possible to carry out a digital entry notification, travellers must instead complete the following substitutive notification on paper https://www.bundesgesundheitsministerium.de/fileadmin/Dateien/3_Downloads/C[..].
 Please note that fraudulent entry registration websites are currently in circulation.
 The operators of these websites pretend to carry out the digital entry registration for travellers and to transmit the data to the authorities; a fee is charged for the services.
 Therefore, only use the website www.einreiseanmeldung.de for the digital entry application, which is always free of charge.
 Only the proofs of the digital entry declaration generated by this website are accepted during controls.